pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ## Proposal

+Each node publishes information about the nearly-opaque resources it currently has.
+That includes identifiers and counts, and enough information to find a schema description of the specific capabilities exposed by each resource.
+The schema is modeled as a set of fields, defined in the "capacity type" of a numeric model.

+Workloads make claims to request resources, expressing criteria that are used to match the resources published by nodes.
+As with core DRA, each DRA driver defines a CRD for the claim parameters.
+Some of the fields in that CRD are relevant for scheduling, others are only for configuring the hardware.

+The scheduler receives both the node capacity information and the claim parameters.
+It maps the relevant fields in the vendor parameter CRD to the "parameter type" of the numeric model, using a mapping that gets defined by the DRA driver developer.

+Now that the scheduler knows about the claim parameters, it can compare them against the node capacity and reserve some of that capacity for a pod that it is scheduling.
+It captures all information that the DRA driver kubelet plugin will need in the "allocation type" of the numeric model and stores that in the claim status.
+Then it schedules the pod.

+The DRA driver kubelet plugin parses that information when the pod is about to start.
+It checks that the hardware is still available and healthy, then configures it for the pod as specified in the allocation type.

 ### Publishing node capacity

 A numeric model defines a capacity type.
 The type has its own API group, kind